List of YuYu Hakusho characters: Team Toguro

-Team Toguro are the fifth and final team that Team Urameshi faces in the Dark Tournament.
+Team Toguro is the fifth and final team that Team Urameshi faces in the Dark Tournament.
 They are the winners of the previous tournament.
 Younger Toguro fights the preliminary round alone, while his three teammates sweep the semifinal round.
 Togashi considers the Toguro Brothers to be his favorite villains in the series because they are "fundamentally unrestrained."
 The Toguro Brothers came in eleventh place in the series' first popularity poll.
 In the second, Younger Toguro placed tenth and Elder Toguro eleventh.
 The brothers came in seventh in the American Shonen Jump poll.